 Lecture: Cross-Cultural ManagementCross-Cultural Management is an interdisciplinary field of study, which aims to improve communication, management and interaction of people from different cultures.
 Through the increased globalization of the economy, cross-border ventures, global relocations and the increased use of e-commerce, many businesses are finding that managing cultural differences can be a key factor in obtaining their objectives.

 Course Objectives1.
-Gaining background knowledge on the economic, political, and cultural environment that influence the global business scene for MNEs.
+Gaining knowledge on the cultural, institutional and organizational environments that influence management across borders.

-3. Comparing and contrasting management styles in different country contexts
+2. Comparing and contrasting management styles in different country contexts.

 Schedule InformationClass hours: Monday 12:00-14:00